dmehrab06/abm-migration-model/README.md

 ## Agent-based model python script for estimating migration flow from a conflict-induced country

-This is the python script for estimating migration on a daily basis from a conflict-induced region.
-The input to the script is a conflict data, a synthetic population.
-The output is a time series data with migration estimate from each region.
+This is a Python script for estimating daily migration from a conflict-induced region.
+The inputs are conflict data and a synthetic population.
+The output is time series data with migration estimates from each region.

 ### Files:

 `file_paths_and_consts.py`: File for specifying necessary files and directories.
-Needs to be changed based on user's local directory
+Needs to be changed based on user's local directory <br>
-`abm_single_region.py`: Primary script for running the agent-based model `abm_parallel.sbatch`: sbatch script for running parallel jobs on Slurm.
+`abm_single_region.py`: Primary script for running the agent-based model <br>
+`abm_parallel.sbatch`: sbatch script for running parallel jobs on Slurm.
 In practice, we run multiple simultaneous jobs for each Raion of Ukraine.
-The generator file is `abm_parameter_generator_slurm.py`
+The generator file is `abm_parameter_generator_slurm.py` <br>
-`neighbor_raions.csv`: Helper file for the abm `ukraine_refugee_data_2.csv`: Observed data for the abm
+`neighbor_raions.csv`: Helper file for the abm <br>
+`ukraine_refugee_data_2.csv`: Observed data for the abm <br>

 ### Required files for the primary script